pmichaillat/intermediate-macro/README.md

 + Malthusian model of preindustrial growth
 + Solowian model of modern growth

-## Material
+## Course material

-The material for the course is contained in four folders:
+The repository contains all the material for the course:

 + `lectures` folder: 30 slide decks for 30 one-hour lectures
-+ `references` folder: 3 journal articles describing the basic matching model and basic Malthusian model presented in the lectures
++ `references` folder: 3 journal articles describing the basic matching model and basic Malthusian model presented in lectures
 + `homework` folder:
 	* 8 problem sets, with their solutions
 	* 100 multiple-choice questions, with their solutions